GreenDelta/openLCA2-manual/src/libraries/README.md

 ![](../media/library_example.png)
 </br>_Example of a library product system displayed in the graphical editor of openLCA 2.0_

-Another advantage of using libraries is more efficient data exchange with the Collaboration Server.
-Library data is transferred only once and can then be referenced by multiple databases, rather than being transferred separately for each database.
+Another advantage of using libraries is more efficient data exchange using the openLCA [Collaboration Server](<https://manuals.openlca.org/lca-collaboration-server/>), as library data is transferred only once and can then be referenced by multiple databases, rather than being transferred separately for each database.

 </div>